hejun041/coding-tools-mcp/docs/remote-mcp.md

-# ChatGPT Remote MCP
+# Remote MCP

-This guide exposes `coding-tools-mcp` to ChatGPT developer-mode connectors and other remote MCP clients through an HTTPS tunnel.
+This guide exposes `coding-tools-mcp` to remote MCP clients through an HTTPS tunnel.

-ChatGPT Apps SDK developer connectors do not use arbitrary static bearer headers.
-For authenticated ChatGPT apps, OpenAI expects OAuth 2.1 discovery and authorization.
-OAuth is intentionally out of scope for this server today, so ChatGPT developer-mode testing should use anonymous `read-only` mode only.
-Static bearer-token auth remains available for generic MCP clients that support custom `Authorization` headers.
+The server implements Streamable HTTP at `/mcp`, publishes remote discovery metadata at `/.well-known/mcp.json` and `/.well-known/mcp/server-card.json`, and supports either no auth or static bearer-token auth on `/mcp`.
+OAuth-style authorization flows are intentionally out of scope for this server today, so clients that cannot send custom bearer headers should use anonymous `read-only` mode only for local/testing tunnels, or rely on an external auth proxy for production deployments.

 ## Profile Choice

 Use `--tool-profile read-only` first.
 It exposes inspection and git read tools plus `set_default_cwd` for navigation, and omits workspace mutation tools such as `apply_patch`, `exec_command`, `write_stdin`, and `kill_session`.

-Use `--tool-profile full` only for trusted generic MCP clients that support write tools and truthful annotations.
-Avoid `full` and `compat-readonly-all` for anonymous ChatGPT tunnel testing.
+Use `--tool-profile full` only for trusted MCP clients that support write tools and truthful annotations.
+Avoid `full` and `compat-readonly-all` for anonymous tunnel testing.

-## ChatGPT Developer Mode
+## Anonymous Read-Only Tunnel

 ```bash
 CODING_TOOLS_MCP_AUTH_MODE=noauth \